-While developing new products or upgrading existing product lines, thinkThin tries to tread the middle path between regular tastes and niche tastes, so that it can cater to both categories of customers.
+While developing new products or upgrading existing product lines, thinkThin tries to tread the middle path between regular tastes and niche tastes to cater to both categories of customers.

-They have put together a team dedicated solely to watching trends in the healthy food space, and accordingly experimenting with newer flavors or product lines to keep up with the evolving tastes of the ever-discerning customer.
-This team takes less than a year to zero in on a new product line or flavor, to get it ready to go to market.
+They have put together a team dedicated solely to watching trends in the healthy food space and accordingly experimenting with newer flavors or product lines to keep up with the evolving tastes of the ever-discerning customer.
+This team takes less than a year to zero in on a new product line or flavor to get it ready to market.

 Think! bars are healthy food options loaded with benefits, the makers claim.

-This is a food group that gives us energy for regular as well as heavy physical activity and is also the star in the thinkThin lineup of ingredients.
+This is a food group that gives us energy for regular and heavy physical activity and is also the star in the thinkThin lineup of ingredients.
 Every bar promises 20 grams or more of proteins.
-This amount of protein kick starts the day with a much-needed spike in energy levels, prevention of fatigue and maintenance of energy levels.
+This amount of protein kick starts the day with a much-needed spike in energy levels, prevention of fatigue, and maintenance of energy levels.